 The expansion pits Nestle Professional’s products against traditional espresso makers.
 To compete on taste, the top-end machines -- called Viaggi -- use soluble coffee that’s extracted only from the best part of the bean, according to Caira.

 For some machines in the Alegria range, which typically dispense free coffee in offices and businesses such as hairdressers, the company boosts the flavor by combining soluble grains with microgrinds, or beans that have been crushed finely.
 Starbucks Corp.
-(SBUX) uses microgrinds for its Via instant coffee.
+(SBUX:US) uses microgrinds for its Via instant coffee.
 Some models use powdered milk, while others use liquid milk thanks to technology developed for Nestle’s nutrition unit.

 A caffe latte from a Viaggi machine typically sells for about 4 euros and up.
 The same drink from a Milano machine, the mid-range of the lineup, is between 2.50 and 4 euros, or about the price for a similar offering in a typical European cafe.